LEADERSHIP ROLE DESCRIPTIONS

-- Sponsorship Leads and Relationship Managers: You will connect with innovative companies who represent ideal Hacking Arts partnerships for hack awards and overall conference sponsorships.
+- Sponsorship Leads and Relationship Managers: We need you to connect with innovative companies who represent ideal Hacking Arts partnerships for hack awards and overall conference sponsorships.

-- Hackathon Chairs: You will have the opportunity to run a big portion of Hacking Arts.
-In addition to overseeing the Hackathon Team, you will be responsible for designing the hackathon, coordinating speakers and judges and working with the Sponsorships Chair to determine prizes and awards.
+- Hackathon Chairs: You will be responsible for designing the hackathon, coordinating speakers and judges and working with the Sponsorships Chair to determine prizes and awards.

-- Hackathon team (Mentor & Judges Lead, Workshops Lead, Hardware Lead): You will support the Hackathon Chair in managing the mentors, speakers, or judges, in addition to the planning and execution of the logistics of the event.
+- Hackathon team (Mentor Lead, Judges Lead): You will support the Hackathon Chair in managing the mentors, speakers, or judges.

 - Marketing Chair: This is a great opportunity to get real hands-on marketing experience.
 You will manage your own team and budget to make sure everything is up and running on the social medias, ticket sales, advertising across MIT campus and partner schools in the Boston area.